ydataai/cancel-workflow-action/README.md

           access_token: ${{ github.token }}
 ```

-The PR will not be published upstream (for now), since we think that this is not the expected behavior for all users.
+This changes will not be published upstream (for now), since we think that this is not the expected behavior for all users.

 # Cancel Workflow Action